 10. Gluten-Free Waffles or Pancakes

-Made with almond or coconut flour, these breakfast staples provide essential nutrients while being gentle on the digestive system.
+Made with almond or coconut flour, these breakfast staples provide essential nutrients and are gentle on the digestive system.
+Their consistent texture and familiar format make them a reliable safe food that can anchor a morning routine.

 Understanding Autism and Food Aversion